honey-team/ufpy-website/docs/useful_classes/ustack.md

 # class UStack[VT]
 --}

 UStack is deprecated in version 0.2 and will be deleted in version 0.5.
-Use [`uSTL.Stack`](../uSTL/stack.md) class instead.
+Use `uSTL.Stack` class instead, but it is also deprecated and will be deleted in version 0.5